hamstergene/hamstergene.github.io/macapps/preproxy.md

 keywords: ["automatic", "authorization", "authentication", "parent proxy", "kerberos", "NTLM", "authoxy", "Mac", "macOS", "OS X"]
 ---

 A local proxy app that forwards requests to a parent proxy with automatic autorization.
-Preproxy is basically an improved, sandboxed, Mac App Store-enabled version of Authoxy which has been abandoned for quite some time and has started having problems ever since macOS Sierra came out.
+Preproxy is basically an improved, sandboxed, Mac App Store-enabled version of Authoxy.
+I made it because Authoxy has been abandoned for quite some time and has started having problems since macOS Sierra came out.

 [![Download Preproxy on Mac App Store](/img/macapps/mac-app-store-badge.svg)](https://itunes.apple.com/app/id1237580019)